 Billy gets a second episode ("The Silent Partners") in season four.
 It's also highly plot-relevant (it sets up the season finale.)

 Any episode of My Little Pony: Friendship Is Magic starring the Cutie Mark Crusaders is pretty much this.
 "Sisterhooves Social", the first episode where Twilight Sparkle is absent, focuses on Rarity and Sweetie Belle, and Applejack is the only other mane character present.
-"Hearts and Hooves", doesn't have ANY main characters except for a small speaking cameo from Twilight Sparkle.
+"Hearts and Hooves" doesn't have ANY main characters except for a small speaking cameo from Twilight.
 "Family Appreciation Day" and "Somepony To Watch Over Me" are focused on Apple Bloom and none of the Mane Six other than Applejack appear.